apache/royale-docs/create-an-application/modules.md

 # Modules

+Break you Application in parts

 Royale supports a distributed development model called **modules**.
-Those familiar with Apache Flex will recognize the term.
+Those familiar with [Apache Flex](https://flex.apache.org/){:target='_blank'} SDK will recognize the term.
 Royale modules work almost identically to Flex modules with a few differences.

+An example of an Application loading a Module can be seen below:

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0"
+width="100%" height="300"
+src="assets/BE0013_Dividing_an_Apache_Royale_application_with_modules/index.html"></iframe>

 ## Why modules?